-Neuron's vision is to bring new forms of mobility to better connect urban centres while reducing the carbon footprint of existing modes of transport.
+Neuron's vision is to develop new forms and formats of mobility to better connect urban centres while reducing the carbon footprint of existing modes of transport.
 Founded in 2016, Neuron Mobility is Southeast Asia's leading shared electric scooter service.
 It provides a sustainable short-distance mobility solution to connect neighbourhoods across the region.
-The company is expanding rapidly and currently operates in Singapore, Bangkok, Chiang Mai, Cyberjaya, and Brisbane.
+The company continues to expand, and currently operates in Australia, Canada, New Zealand, South Korea and the United Kingdom.

 Neuron has some of the industry's earliest patents on smart scooter and intelligent charging solutions in the personal mobility industry.
 The company maintains a proprietary supply chain for its patented commercial-grade scooter, and uses real-time analytics to power its operational deployment.
-Neuron actively seeks to build smart cities of the future in Southeast Asia.